Nicholls Colonels women's soccer

 The Nicholls Colonels women's soccer team represents Nicholls State University in Thibodaux, Louisiana, United States.
 The school's team currently competes in the Southland Conference, which is part of the National Collegiate Athletic Association's Division I. Nicholls' first women's soccer team was fielded in 1998.
 The team played its home games at the 1,000-seat Nicholls Soccer Complex through the 2021 season.
 For the 2022 season, the Colonels began playing at the newly constructed multi-purpose field at the Thibodaux Regional Sports Complex.
 The team is coached by Kristy Helmers.

 Stadium

 Current stadium

 Thibodaux Regional Sports Complex has been the home of the Nicholls Colonels women's soccer team since its completion in 2022.
 The stadium seats 1,000 spectators with bleacher seating and has a playing surface that measures 117 yd by 70 yd.
-Owned by the Thibodaux Regional Medical Center, the multi-purpose stadium is part of a sports complex supporting several sports including beach volleyball, soccer, track and field, and tennis.
+Owned by the Thibodaux Regional Medical Center, the multi-purpose stadium is part of a sports complex supporting several Nicholls State University athletics sports teams.